Explore health content from A to Z.

 Will NOT stop a flare-up once it has begun.

 Inhaled corticosteroids are safe for long-term use.
 They are not the “steroids” that you hear about athletes abusing.
-The usual prescribed doses of corticosteroids most often cause no side effects.
-That’s because they’re inhaled directly into the lungs, where they’re needed.
-So, they have little effect on the rest of the body.
-The chance of side effects can be lowered even more if you:
+They usually do not cause serious side effects.
+That’s because they’re inhaled directly into the lungs.
+The chance of minor side effects can be lowered even more if you:

-Rinse your mouth, gargle, and spit out the water after using the inhaler.
+Rinse your mouth, gargle, and spit out the water after using your inhaled corticosteroid medication.

 Work with your health care provider to find the lowest dose that controls your asthma.

 Remembering to take medication each day can be hard for anyone.
 It can be even harder to remember when you don’t have symptoms.
-Try these tips for keeping on track:
+Try these tips:

 Develop a routine.
 For example, take long-term controllers as part of getting ready for bed.